llvm/llvm-project/llvm/docs/CMake.rst

 **LLVM_ENABLE_EXPENSIVE_CHECKS**:BOOL
   Enable additional time/memory expensive checking.
 Defaults to OFF.

+**LLVM_ENABLE_HTTPLIB**:BOOL
+  Enables the optional cpp-httplib dependency which is used by llvm-debuginfod to serve debug info over HTTP. `cpp-httplib <https://github.com/yhirose/cpp-httplib>`_ must be installed, or `httplib_ROOT` must be set.
+Defaults to OFF.

 **LLVM_ENABLE_FFI**:BOOL
   Indicates whether the LLVM Interpreter will be linked with the Foreign Function Interface library (libffi) in order to enable calling external functions.